iPXE

 Buffer address.

-References addr, and virt_offset.
+References addr, offset, and virt_offset.

 Variable Documentation